Marcelo Calero

 Marcelo Calero Faria Garcia (born 7 July 1982) is a Brazilian diplomat and politician.
-He had served as Minister of Culture of the government Michel Temer.
+He served as Minister of Culture under Michel Temer.

-In 2018, Calero was elected as a deputy with the Cidadania Party with the endorsement of Livres, a classical liberal political movement.
-He is openly gay and is the second LGBT person to be elected as a Member of Congress.
+In 2018, Calero was elected as federal deputy for the Cidadania Party with the endorsement of Livres, a classical liberal political movement.
+He is openly gay and the second LGBTQ person to be elected as a Member of Congress.